OpenPIL/OpenPIL/README.md

 }
 ```

 And that's it!

-Pretty easy right?
-Well, that one line of code is the result of 2 years of working on some cool code and datasets, unpaid!
-So if you could donate, or check out my medication tracking app, Dosewolf (the reason OpenPIL began), that may be able to help reduce the side-effects of your medication by spacing your doses correctly, built with a database relying entirely on the OpenPIL AI, it would be very appreciated!
-And it would mean I could continue to improve the AI and expand it's capacities.

-So what are you waiting for!
 Get a group of summary of product characteristic documents in the .pdf format stored locally, run a simple for-loop through them, sit back 🪑😎, wait, and then BOOM 💥🤯!
 You're very own clinical drug-information database!

-Please note, that the accuracy and reliability hasn't been fully tested yet, although OpenPIL are working on a research paper to publish that will verify the current results.
-So, OpenPIL makes no guarantees to the safety of the information extracted, and does not recommend to use in clinical practice.
+Please note, that the accuracy and reliability hasn't been fully tested yet, although, OpenPIL are working on a research paper to publish that will verify the current results.
+So, OpenPIL makes no guarantees to the safety of the information extracted, and does not recommend its use in clinical practice.
+The [Apache License 2.0](https://github.com/OpenPIL/OpenPIL/blob/main/LICENSE) applies.

 <p align="right">(<a href="#top">back to top</a>)</p>